chanzuckerberg/cryoet-data-portal/docs/cryoet_data_portal_docsite_faq.md

 # Frequently Asked Questions

 We hope these answers will help you get the most out of the CryoET Data Portal!
+Testing [link](#Which-annotations-are-displayed-with-a-tomogram-in-Neuroglancer?)

 <details open>
 <summary>How do I get help with using the Data Portal?</summary>

 Did you encounter a bug, error, or other issue while using the portal?
 [Submit an issue on Github](https://github.com/chanzuckerberg/cryoet-data-portal/issues) to let us know!

 <details>
 <summary>How do I submit an issue on Github?</summary>

 To submit an issue, you'll need to create a [free Github account](https://github.com/signup?ref_cta=Sign+up&ref_loc=header+logged+out&ref_page=%2F&source=header-home).
 This allows our team to follow up with you on Github if we have a question about the problem you encountered.
 Then, [fill out this form](https://github.com/chanzuckerberg/cryoet-data-portal/issues/new).
 We suggest you use a descriptive title, paste an error messages using the `<>` icon on the form, and provide as many details as possible about the problem, including what you expected to happen and what type of machine you were using.